top of page

 Small / Shallow / Mid-Bay Industrial

-Small, shallow, and mid-bay industrial has gained institutional attention due to more consistent tenant demand, even during softer economic periods.
-These assets typically serve local and regional businesses whose space needs are tied to ongoing operations rather than cyclical expansion.
+Small and mid-bay industrial has attracted growing institutional interest due to steady tenant demand that tends to hold through softer economic periods.
+These assets serve local and regional businesses whose space requirements are tied to ongoing operations rather than cyclical expansion.

+This segment is management-intensive — higher tenant counts, shorter lease terms, greater turnover.
 Value is influenced by tenant mix, rollover exposure, lease structure, functional layout, and infill location.
-Assets that appear similar can trade very differently depending on how these factors intersect.
+Assets that appear similar can trade very differently depending on how these factors interact.

 Light Manufacturing

-Light manufacturing assets occupy a middle ground between flexible industrial space and purpose-built operating facilities.
-Long-term value depends on whether a property’s design and infrastructure remain adaptable as business needs change.
+Light manufacturing assets occupy the middle ground between flexible industrial space and purpose-built facilities.
+Long-term value depends on whether a property's design and infrastructure remain adaptable as tenant needs evolve.

 Power availability, floor loads, ventilation, ceiling heights, and specialized improvements all affect reusability.
-As build-outs become more tailored, the tenant universe narrows, placing greater emphasis on the durability of demand for the underlying use.
+As build-outs grow more tailored, the tenant universe narrows.
+Tenant credit quality and business stability therefore play a larger role in underwriting than in more fungible asset types.

 iStock-2208166280.jpg